 Persistent Throbbing Pain

 Referred pain is pain that radiates from other areas within the oral cavity and can be felt either in the jawbone or in a specific tooth.
 The pain can sometimes be the result of sinusitis, throat pain, or an injury to the temporomandibular joint.
-Obviously, in these cases, an individual’s tooth pain will not have anything to do with the recently applied dental filling, but it would still be a good idea for them to be seen by a dentist who can help identify the source of their referred pain.
+Obviously, in these cases, an individual’s tooth pain will not have anything to do with the recently applied dental filling.
+It would still be a good idea for them to be seen by a dentist who can help identify the source of their referred pain.

 Ongoing sensitivity to hot or cold foods and beverages may be an indication that your dental filling has come loose or the damage to the tooth is more severe than previously diagnosed.
 In some cases, the cavity may have been too large to be effectively ameliorated with a traditional filling.
 As such, the dentist will have to reevaluate the tooth and perform an alternative restoration treatment.